gnprwx/mvp/README.md

 ![delete post](https://i.ibb.co/kBh5YZV/delete-post.gif)
 ## Deployment

 [Render](https://render.com) deploys this repo as a web application, which connects to the postgreSQL database also hosted on render.
+Due to it being on a free tier, it may take time for it to load.

 ## Authors